WZRA-CD

-WZRA-CD, UHF digital channel 15, is a low-powered, Class A television station in the Tampa Bay area, reaching to ethnic groups in Pinellas, southwestern Pasco and northwestern Hillsborough counties.
+WZRA-CD (channel 48) is a low-power, Class A television station licensed to Oldsmar, Florida, United States, serving ethnic groups in the Tampa Bay area.
 The station carries a variety of mostly news-oriented programming from broadcasters outside the United States, in several languages.

-In Pinellas County, WZRA is available on WOW! cable TV channel 122 and on Spectrum digital channel 948.
+In Pinellas County, WZRA-CD is available on WOW! cable TV channel 122 and on Spectrum digital channel 948.
 WZRA is also on channel 24 on Verizon FiOS throughout the market, as far south as Sarasota County.
 The station also offers a live feed of its programming on the Internet.